Year of entry 2024

 Assessment is equally varied and can include coursework essays, case-study reports, group assignments, posters, presentations and exams.

 A bachelor degree with a 2:1 (hons) in economics (single or joint honours).

+Applicants should be able to evidence strong marks in microeconomics and macroeconomics modules.
 Graduates from other disciplines with professional qualifications and experience in the sector will also be considered.

 English language requirements